 speed of light

 The speed at which light or, more generally, electromagnetic radiation propagates through space (especially: through empty space).
-Central quantity in special relativity: There, the constancy of the speed of light is a basic postulate: ever observer (more precisely: every inertial observer) that measures the speed of light in a vacuum obtains the same constant value, c=299,792,458 metres per second.
+Central quantity in special relativity: There, the constancy of the speed of light is a basic postulate: every observer (more precisely: every inertial observer) that measures the speed of light in a vacuum obtains the same constant value, c=299,792,458 metres per second.

 Another important relativistic aspect of the speed of light is that it defines an absolute upper speed limit: In special relativity, nothing can move faster than light, and information or influence at most be transmitted at light-speed.
 In general relativity, the same law is in force locally: No object, no matter, no information can directly overtake or catch up with light (cf. causality).